MOONLAPSED/cognosis/README.md

 ### Cognitive Lambda Calculus

-- **Description:** The core mechanism responsible for bringing cognitive runtimes into existence and facilitating their evolution.
+- **Description:** The primary challenge isn't in the computation itself but in developing the 'cognitive lambda calculus' necessary to instantiate and evolve these runtimes.
+The core mechanism responsible for bringing cognitive runtimes into existence and facilitating their evolution.
 - **Function:** Integrates computational logic with cognitive principles to dynamically adapt system behavior.

 ### Cognosis